wviechtb/metafor/.github/ISSUE_TEMPLATE.md

 (Pick one of: Bug Report, Feature Request, Enhancement Suggestion)

+**This is not a support forum**.
 General questions about the use of the metafor package should not be asked here, but on the `r-sig-meta-analysis` mailing list (https://stat.ethz.ch/mailman/listinfo/r-sig-meta-analysis).
 Anything posted here should really be related to the *development* of the package (including potential bug reports).

 ## Summary